This month's events

 Let's be clear.
 There are big differences between a food festival and a food-related convention.

-Chinese New Year in Los Angeles
+St. Patrick's Day in Los Angeles

 This week's top events

 Artist Rafa Esparaza stacked 1,500 adobe blocks along the LA river to create the ultimate palette for local grafitti artists.
 Every month, the installation will welcome a new batch of artists to decorate its two blank walls.
 You can find the installation at the Bowtie Project (approx. 2800 Casitas Ave), a collaboration between Clockshop and California State Parks to reanimate a 19-acre river-adjacent lot near Glassel Park.

 Leave it to our pet-loving Malibuians to throw an entire day for cats and dogs.
 Bring out your furry companions for a pet costume contest, photo-ops with insta-famous dogs (yes, they likely have more followers than you), pet adoption opportunities, wellness booths, and treats galore.
 If you’re looking to adopt a pet, this is the time to do it.
 The Best Friends Animal Society will offer vaccinated, micro-chipped, and spayed and neutered pets, as well as one month of pet insurance, a pet ID tag, a bag of Natural Balance pet food, and more.
 Transport your four-legged friend to the Malibu Country Mart for this afternoon pet’s paradise.